Amphi administers a variety of assessments, including district, state, and national tests.

 Arizona's alternate Assessments were designed for students with significant cognitive disabilities and administered each Spring to students in high school.
 Students must meet the eligibility requirements as determined by the student’s IEP team in order to participate in the State’s Alternate Assessments.

-Given to students in any grade, the Arizona English Language Learner Assessment (AzELLA) is a standards-based assessment to measure students’ English language proficiency.
-AzELLA is used for both placement and reassessment purposes and the students’ proficiency scores determine appropriate placement for instruction.
-Students who have been placed into an English language learner program will also take the AzELLA reassessment once per year until they achieve proficiency.
-Students who have scored proficient on the AzELLA are then monitored for two years to help ensure success after their move into a mainstream classroom.
+Given at all grade levels, the Arizona English Language Learner Assessment (AZELLA) is a standards-based assessment to measure students’ English language proficiency.
+AZELLA is used for both placement and reassessment purposes and the students’ proficiency scores determine appropriate placement for instruction.
+Students who have been placed into an English language learner program will also take the AZELLA reassessment once per year until they achieve proficiency.
+Students who have scored proficient on the AZELLA are then monitored for two years to help ensure success after their move into a mainstream classroom.

 The AzELLA is available as an online test.
 A sample test can be viewed here.

-MAP Growth tests are a group of tests created by NWEA and given to students in some high school levels.
+MAP Growth tests are a group of tests created by NWEA and given to students in Grades 9 and 10.
 The online tests are unique in that they adapt to student performance.
 If a student answers a question correctly, the next question is more challenging.
 If they answer incorrectly, the next one is easier.
-This results in a detailed picture of what each students knows and is ready to learn—whether it is on, above, or below their grade level.
+This results in a detailed picture of what each student knows and is ready to learn — whether it is on, above, or below their grade level.

 MAP Growth reports also provide typical growth data for students who are in the same grade, subject, and have the same starting performance level.
 Students are assessed in Fall, Winter, and Spring and their scores provide accurate, and actionable, evidence to help teachers target instruction to each student or group of students.
 More information about the MAP Growth tests is available here.

 National Assessment of Educational Progress (NAEP) is a national assessment of academic content outlined in the NAEP Academic Frameworks.
 The assessments are given to a sample of students in Grade 12.
+Each year, a different school is selected, and within the grade level, a representative sample of students are selected.
 There are no individual student, school or district scores.
 Results are compiled and presented as part of an annual publication called The Nation's Report Card.
 Information about NAEP can be found here.